Pujols, Cabrera added to MLB All-Star rosters by Manfred - WHIZ News

+CHICAGO (AP) — Miguel Cabrera was thrilled to find out he was picked for another All-Star Game.
+Making it even sweeter?
+Being selected along with Albert Pujols.

-NEW YORK (AP) — Albert Pujols and Miguel Cabrera were added to All-Star Game rosters on Friday by baseball Commissioner Rob Manfred under a provision in the sport’s new labor agreement.
+The two sluggers with a combined five MVPs were added to All-Star rosters on Friday by baseball Commissioner Rob Manfred under a provision in the sport’s new labor agreement.

 Pujols returned to the St. Louis Cardinals in March, agreeing to a $2.5 million, one-year contract with the team he started with.
 An NL MVP in 2005, 2008 and 2009, the Dominican star played for the Cardinals from 2001-11, then left for a $240 million, 10-year contract with the Los Angeles Angels.
 He spent most of 2021 with the Los Angeles Dodgers.